lixinustc/Awesome-diffusion-model-for-image-processing/README.md

 ## Cite US

-If this work is helpful to you, we expect you can cite the work and star this repo.
+If this work is helpful to you, we expect you can cite this work and star this repo.
 Thanks.

 ```
 @article{li2023diffusion,